PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 10:16:30
+Last updated: 2024-04-06 10:17:04
-Random Quote: What we know is a drop.
-What we don’t know is an ocean -
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -